Urban Sea (USA)

 Fun facts

-- Urban Sea is the second winner of the Prix de l'Arc de Triomphe (FR-I) to have produced a winner of that race (Sea the Stars, 2009).
+- Urban Sea is the second winner of the Prix de l'Arc de Triomphe to have produced a winner of that race (Sea the Stars, 2009).
 The first was 1980 winner Detroit, who produced 1994 winner Carnegie.

 - In 2010, Urban Sea was honored with a Special Achievement Award at the annual meeting of the Irish Thoroughbred Breeders' Association.